Church of Azazel > Structure > History

 Diane was now ready for another try at launching the Church of Azazel, this time both as an Internet-based group and as a local group to meet in person in New York City.
 But she was willing to do so only if and when she encountered some sufficiently enthusiastic and actively helpful prospective members, either in the Theistic Satanism forums or at the New York City Satanism Meetup.
 Such members did not appear on the scene until 2009.
 In the meantime, Diane continued to work on other Satanism-related projects, such as the anti-Nazi pages that were added to her Theistic Satanism site in November and December 2006.

 In the fall of 2006, the New York City Satanism Meetup group finally began to show some signs of life.
-Before then, hardly anyone had attended.
+Before then, hardly anyone had attended at all.
 At most of the meetings scheduled during 2004 to 2006, Diane was the only person who showed up.
 Often the meetings were canceled due to lack of RSVP's.
 But then, in September 2006, Diane, took advantage of some then-new Meetup features.
 She gave the Satanism Meetup group a new name: NYC Satanists, Luciferians, Dark Pagans, and LHP Occultists, and listed it under the Meetup topics of "Occult," "Magickal," and "Luciferian," as well as its original topic of "Satanism."
 Seven people attended the October 2006 meeting.
-Attendance continued to be very sporadic, but at least the majority of meetings now began to be attended by at least some people.
-Many different kinds of Satanists, Luciferians, etc. have attended these meetings.
+Attendance continued to be very sporadic, but at least the majority of meetings now began to be attended by at least a few people.
+Many different kinds of Satanists, Luciferians, etc. attended these meetings.

 In Feburary 2007, Diane started the a local NYC Meetup group for the Church of Azazel.
 However, even the main Satanism Meetup group was not yet large enough to form a viable subgroup devoted to the Church of Azazel paradigm.